voxsim/knowledge/computer-science/recursion.md

   else
     exit loop
 ```

+Recursion Vs. Iteration
+- The differences between recursion and iteration can be confusing to distinguish since both can be used to implement the other.
+But know that,
+  - Recursion is, usually, more expressive and easier to implement.
+  - Iteration uses less memory.
+- **Functional languages** tend to use recursion. (i.e. Haskell)
+- **Imperative languages** tend to use iteration. (i.e. Ruby)

 Questions:
 1. A child is running up a staircase with n steps, and can hop either 1 step, 2 steps or 3 steps at a time.
 Implement a method to count how many possible ways the child can run up the stairs.